grunde/ai21-typescript/README.md

 - `apiKey`: Your AI21 API Key
 - `maxRetries`: The maximum number of retries for failed requests (default: `3`)
 - `timeout`: The request timeout in seconds
+- `dangerouslyAllowBrowser`: Set to `true` to allow the client to be used in a browser environment.

 ## API Reference